cybertraining-dsc/fa20-523-317/report/report.md

 # Big Data Analytics in the National Basketball Association

 - [ ] please follow our template from now on
+- [ ] please follow the citation rules and samples we gave, do not invent your own format.
+- [ ] citations must be before the "." not after

 Igue Khaleel, [fa20-523-317](https://github.com/cybertraining-dsc/fa20-523-317/), [Edit](https://github.com/cybertraining-dsc/fa20-523-317/blob/master/report/report.md)